csmir/ColorConsole/README.md

 # ColorConsole - An efficient color inspector and gradient generator.

-A .NET console application written in c# that empowers users with versatile color tools
+A Windows console application written in c# that empowers users with versatile color tools

 > ⚒️ Uses [Spectre.Console](https://github.com/spectreconsole/Spectre.Console) to beautify the application!